 Display within the premises

-General retailers may display vaping products anywhere within their premises.
+General retailers (and specialist vape retailers) may display vaping products anywhere within their premises or on their websites.

 Automatic vending machines

 From 11 November 2020, automatic vending machines selling vaping products must not be located in a publicly accessible area, unless products can only be sold when activated by a responsible person who can see the product purchaser.

 Health information and warning signs

 Requirements to display health information or warnings and/or purchase age information for vaping products may be set out in regulations.
 This may in due course require retailers to display signage or information in their premises, on any automatic vending machines and/or their websites.

 Public consultation on an initial set of regulations is running until 5.00pm on 15 March 2021.
 View the online consultation.